DUI For Age Groups: 40 To 60

 - Actively maintain a “Superb” Rating by Avvo

-Considerations for Those Aged 40 to 60
+Considerations For Those Aged 40 to 60

-Driver profiling by law enforcement and the proper establishment of probable cause can both be major factors with DUI arrests for motorists between the ages of 40 and 60.
+Driver profiling by law enforcement and the proper establishment of probable cause can both be major factors in DUI arrests for motorists between the ages of 40 and 60.
 Many cases begin when a driver is pulled over for an unrelated offense such as a broken tail light or expired tags.
 An arrest for DUI may be the result of a driver being in the wrong place at the wrong time.
 However, an officer must possess probable cause to pull you over.
 I can work with you personally and go through your case, point by point, to see if a violation of your fourth amendment rights occurred.

 Another common consideration for drivers in this age group is how a conviction may affect their job.
 For those who drive for a living or hold certain professional licenses, a conviction can have negative repercussions at work including the loss of employment.
 Furthermore, individuals who hold a professional license, such as doctors, educators, and real estate agents, may be subject to additional punishments from their respective industry review boards.
 Even if your job duties do not include driving, you may still need to report a DUI conviction to your employer, especially in the case of a felony offense.